health, safety, and instruction Q&A

 Secondary teachers will be assigned balanced classes that may include a combination of hybrid and 100% online students.

-At the elementary level, teachers will be assigned to teach in one of the three models – hybrid, traditional, or online.
+At the elementary level, teachers will be assigned to teach in one of two models – traditional or online.
 Once program choices are received, administrators can begin the work of balancing student classes and effectively deploying personnel resources.

 Will students share materials?